 I pray that these blog entries encourage, inspire, and exhort you to be all that God has purposed.
-You are the apple of His eye; fearfully and wonderfully made!
+You are the apple of His eye; favored, and fearfully and wonderfully made!

 |Posted on August 12, 2017 at 2:10 PM||comments (0)|